robmclaughliniv/robmclaughl.in/docs/technicalOverview.md

 ## Production Readiness & Security

-Even though this is an MVP, we'll apply a few basic security best practices from the start:
+Even though this is an MVP, we've applied several security best practices:

-- We'll disable any framework banners or unnecessary headers – for example, Next.js by default adds an `x-powered-by: Next.js` header to responses; we will turn that off in next.config.js to avoid revealing implementation details.
+- We've disabled framework banners and unnecessary headers – for example, Next.js by default adds an `x-powered-by: Next.js` header to responses; we've turned that off in next.config.js to avoid revealing implementation details.
-- The site will enforce HTTPS (HTTP requests will be redirected to HTTPS by CloudFront).
+- The site enforces HTTPS (HTTP requests are redirected to HTTPS by CloudFront).
+- We've implemented a comprehensive set of security headers via CloudFront Response Headers Policy, including:
+  - Strict-Transport-Security (HSTS) to enforce HTTPS
+  - Content-Security-Policy (CSP) to restrict content sources
+  - X-Content-Type-Options to prevent MIME type sniffing
+  - X-Frame-Options to prevent clickjacking
+  - Referrer-Policy to control referrer information
+  - X-XSS-Protection for legacy XSS protection
-- We will configure appropriate MIME types and caching for static assets via CloudFront.
+- We've configured appropriate MIME types and caching for static assets via CloudFront.

 The content itself is simple, so attack surface is minimal (no forms or SQL, etc.), but we will ensure no obvious vulnerabilities:
 - Use latest dependencies
 - Include a Content Security Policy if we had external scripts (not needed for this static MVP)
 - Ensure cookies (if any in future) are secure and same-site

-The AWS resources will be locked down:
+The AWS resources are locked down:
-- The S3 bucket won't be public, and will be encrypted at rest (S3 enables SSE by default now).
+- The S3 bucket is not public, with all public access blocked, and is encrypted at rest (using S3's default SSE-S3 encryption).
-- Route53 will only point to our CloudFront, and CloudFront will have an TLS cert so data in transit is encrypted.
+- Route53 only points to our CloudFront, and CloudFront has a TLS cert so data in transit is encrypted.
-- We'll log requests (CloudFront can log access, which we can review later).
+- We've enabled access logging for CloudFront to a dedicated S3 bucket, allowing us to monitor and analyze traffic.
+- The IAM role used by GitHub Actions follows the principle of least privilege, with only the permissions needed for deployment.

 Finally, performance is a facet of "production-ready" for us – the site should be very fast.
 Using Next.js and S3+CloudFront gives us inherently good performance (pre-rendered HTML served from a CDN).
 We will optimize images or media if any (though likely the MVP has no large media aside from maybe a background).
 Tailwind will purge unused CSS, so the CSS file will be tiny.
 The result should be a site that loads almost instantly and scores well on performance metrics.